mitranim/xhttp/readme-node.md

 ### `bufferBody(response)`

-Takes a [Response](#response) returned by `streamingRequest` and returns a future that eventually resolves to a Response that contains a fully buffered `response.body` as a `Buffer`.
-Using `.setEncoding()` on the Node response causes it to be buffered as a string.
+Takes a [Response](#response) returned by `streamingRequest` and returns a future that eventually resolves to a Response that contains the response, fully buffered into a `Buffer`, as `.body`.
+Using `.setEncoding()` on the Node response stream causes it to be buffered as a string.

 ```js
 const {streamingRequest, bufferBody} = require('xhttp/node')